Home and Community Based Care Symposium

 Closing Session: Putting all the pieces together

-Registration fees include all program materials, continental breakfast, lunch, and CE for nurses (Licensed RNs who are full-time students pay an extra $30 for CE).
+Registration fees include all program materials, continental breakfast, lunch, and CE for nurses and social workers.

 - Full-time Students & Medical Residents: $20